MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/gdpr-export.md

 ### Export customer data – Analytics data

-1. Hover over a chart on one of the Analytics dashboards and select the **More options** ellipses.
+1. Hover over a chart on one of the Analytics pages and select the **More options** ellipses.

    ![More options](media/more-options.png)